sldesnoo-Delft/q1simulator/README.md

 - ttl_acq_auto_bin_incr_en

 All other methods and parameters only write the passed value to the logger.

+# Q1ASM

+Q1Simulator implements all Q1ASM instructions of QCM and QRM modules.
+The QTM specific instructions are not (yet) implemented.
+This is mainly because this hardware is not currently available for the developer.

+## ISA versions
+Q1Simulator implements Q1ASM ISA v1.0 and v2.0.
+By default it uses
+ISA v2.0 when qblox-instruments is >= 1.2.0.
+The ISA version can also be specified upon creation of the Cluster or Q1Simulator.

+# Concurrent execution of sequencers

+The exchange of information between sequencers, such as the triggers and feedback events require a degree of concurrent execution of the sequencers.

+`wait_sync` will synchronize the sequencers.
+This distribution of triggers and feedback events will be relative to this synchronization point.
+Latencies of triggers and feedback events are taken into account.

+Q1Simulator starts a Python thread for every sequencer and maintains a global system time.
+Threads in Python will not really run simultaneously and the local time of the sequencers will not be the same.
+At points where synchronization is needed, that is for `wait_sync`, conditional instructions, and reception of feedback events, a sequencer will wait till the other sequencers have reached the same local time.

 # Setting simulator acquisition data
 Acquisition mock data can be set with `set_acquisition_mock_data`.